mmistakes/made-mistakes-jekyll/_source/_posts/articles/2009-03-29-birds-bird-cage-tattoos.md

 ## These Aren't Photoshop Brushes, Shut up

-I didn't get much done... just some lines, ink splats, and squiggles to fill in the mess that is my left arm.
+I didn't get much done… just some lines, ink splats, and squiggles to fill in the mess that is my left arm.
 In a few weeks I'll probably go in an make an appointment to get something on my upper chest.
 I have some ideas but nothing finalized yet.

 ## Freshly Inked Birds and Trees